jellybean2356/ArbitraRenderer/README.md

 ## License

-This project includes an `engine/LICENSE` file (MIT).
+This project includes an `/LICENSE` file (MIT).
 The code is provided for educational use and inspiration; if you plan to reuse substantial portions, please include attribution.

----

-If you'd like, I can also:

-- Add a `.gitignore` at the repository root and remove tracked `target/` artifacts.
-- Add short examples or small screenshots (if you can run and capture them).
-- Change the license to another (Apache-2.0, GPL) if you prefer.

-Feedback welcome — tell me which follow-up action you'd like next.